 “Rapid” means different things to different people.
-Some rescoring service providers promise two to five-day turnarounds.
-Realistically, you should expect the process to take a week, and a reputable lender can provide more detailed guidance.
+Rescoring providers typically promise one- to five-day turnarounds.
+Realistically, expect the process to take a week—a reputable lender can provide more detailed guidance.
 In some cases, it'll take even longer before everything gets submitted and updated.
-It takes time to gather information, transfer money, send payments, and mail documentation.
+It takes time to gather information, send payments, and mail documentation.

-If rapid rescoring isn’t an option or it doesn’t seem like the right fit for your situation, there are other ways to improve your credit.
+If rapid rescoring isn’t an option or isn't the right fit for your situation, consider other ways to improve your credit:

-Talk to multiple lenders: Different lenders have different criteria for approval, and they offer different services.
+- Talk to multiple lenders: Different lenders have different criteria for approval and offer different services.
 It’s always a good idea to shop around.
-You may find that other lenders are willing to try rapid rescoring — or they might just approve you for an affordable loan when others are unwilling to work with you.
+One lender might just offer rapid rescoring or approve you for an affordable loan with your current credit even if others won't or are unwilling to work with you.

-Pay off loans: Getting approved is often a matter of making sure your payments will be affordable.
-If you have cash on hand, you can pay off loans to reduce your monthly obligations (and improve your debt to income ratios).
-That might be enough to qualify for a good loan.
+- Pay off loans: Getting approved is often a matter of making sure your payments will be affordable.
+If you have cash on hand, pay off loans to reduce your monthly obligations (and improve your debt-to-income ratio).
+That alone might be enough to qualify for a good loan with some lenders.

 Rapid rescoring can help you make quick fixes, but ideally, you'll have everything in order long before you apply for a loan.
 This way, you will have one less thing to worry about when you're in the middle of a complicated and stressful loan transaction.

 Check your credit reports regularly, fix errors, and keep your credit card balances low so that there's nothing to fix the next time you apply for a loan.